EasySensors/ButtonSizeNode/pdf/EbayPageReadmeNoRFM.md

-### The ButtonSize Node is a low cost wireless Arduino IDE compatible (the Atmel ATMega328P) microcontroller with RFM 69 CW or HW 433 MHz radio on board and build in Temperature, Humidity and Light sensors.
+### The ButtonSize Node is a low cost Arduino IDE compatible (the Atmel ATMega328P) microcontroller.
+Ready RFM 69 CW or HW radio on board.
+Build in Temperature, Humidity and Light sensors.
 Best suitable for Home Automation, IOT.
 The board can be used as universal sensor board for radio controlling any DIY project.

 ## Features
 - Fully compatible with the Arduino IDE (PRO MINI 8 MG Hz)